jonryley/summit-growth-engine/README.md

 - Poor alignment between sales and delivery
 - Forecasts based on hope rather than evidence

-Genesis Arc fixes this.
+Sumiit fixes this.

 ---

-## What Genesis Arc Does
+## What Summit Does

-Genesis Arc introduces a stage driven lifecycle that ensures:
+Summit introduces a stage driven lifecycle that ensures:

 - Only the right opportunities progress
 - The right data is captured at the right time